SYNTRIX

 Responsible disclosure

-If you believe you have identified a security issue, report it privately.
+Report security issues privately.
 Public disclosure without coordination may increase risk to all users.

 Section 6